axrs/dart_chassis_forge/README.md

   * Which downloads the dependencies
   * Compiles/Builds any sub-modules
   * Move packages into a different directory
+* Run unit tests that first need to validate a database version
+* Connect to a 3rd party service to query usage information
 * Deploy a new version of a service
   * Cleans any existing directories
   * Compiles/Builds any the service